resource-watch/slate/source/includes/api/_vocabulary.md

     - have role `ADMIN`
     - have role `MANAGER` and be the resource's owner (through the `userId` field of the resource)

-When updating vocabulary/tags for a resource, the dataset id specified in the URL is validated, and the requests fail if a dataset with the given id does not exist.
+**An important note:** When updating vocabulary/tags for a resource, the dataset id specified in the URL is validated, and the requests fail if a dataset with the given id does not exist.
 When updating a vocabulary for a widget or layer, you should ensure you specify the dataset id that matches that of the widget/layer, as that validation is not done automatically - this is a known limitation of the current implementation, and may be modified at any time, and invalid resources (those where the layer's/widget's dataset id does not match the dataset id defined in the resource) may be purged without prior warning.

 #### Errors for updating a single vocabulary/tags for a resource